Japanese Chin: Coat and color

 Japanese Chin are very cat-like in both appearance and traits.

 Most dogs have two types of hair in their coat: an under and over coat.
 However, the Japanese Chin only has an over coat.
 An adult coat can take up to two years to completely grow in and can be either black and white, red and white (including all shades of sable, lemon, or orange), or tricolour (black and white with reddish tan points) As of 11 November 2011, the colors not listed in the breed standard are grounds for disqualification in competitions.

 The dogs have a dot or a line on their forehead, which is believed in Japanese history to be the touch of Buddha.
-The dog is known for its strabismus of the eyes.